larq/compute-engine/docs/build_arm.md

 sudo apt-get install build-essential
 ```

-Or on an Arch based system like a Raspberry Pi board with Manjaro, run the following command instead:
+On an Arch based system like a Raspberry Pi board with Manjaro operating system, run the following command instead:

 ```
 sudo pacman -S base-devel